circleci/circleci-docs/jekyll/_cci2/faq.md

 {:.no_toc}
 CircleCI provides no guarantees about precision.
 A scheduled workflow will be run as though a commit was pushed at the configured time.

+## Windows

+### What do I need to get started building on Windows?
+{:.no_toc}
+You will need a [Performance Plan](https://circleci.com/pricing/usage/) as well as having [Pipelines enabled]({{site.baseurl}}/2.0/build-processing/) for your project.
+Windows jobs are charged at 40 credits/minute.

+### What exact version of Windows are you using?
+{:.no_toc}

+We use Windows Server 2019 Datacenter Edition, the Server Core option.

+### What is installed on the machine?
+{:.no_toc}

+We install Git, Chocolatey, and 7zip.
+We don’t install any other dependencies at the moment.

+If you need other software installed on the Windows machines, please open a GitHub issue and explain what software you need, which versions of it you use, and why it is important to you to have this software pre-installed in the machines.

+### What is the machine size?
+{:.no_toc}

+The Windows machines have 4 vCPUs and 15GB RAM.

+### Did you implement any I/O optimizations?
+{:.no_toc}

+Not right now.
+If there are any specific optimizations in mind that would be useful, please let us know in the GitHub issues.

+### Can I use Powershell in my CircleCI config?
+{:.no_toc}

+Yes.
+The win/preview-default executor includes Powershell as the default shell.
+So in this example, the steps are being run as Powershell commands.

 ## Billing

 ### Container Based Plans